risk-first/website/docs/estimating/Kitchen-Cabinet.md

 There is an alternative to too-early or too-late risk.
 You can always choose to be _on time_.
 This is definitely a choice: Just like a student can always hand _something_ in on assignment day (even if it's just a title scrawled on a piece of paper), you can always hand in whatever work you have.

-Then, instead of worrying about [Scarcity Risks](/risks/(/tags/Scarcity-Risk), you are letting [Feature Risk](/tags/Feature-Risk) vary to take up the slack.
+Then, instead of worrying about [Scarcity Risks](/risks/(/tags/Scarcity-Risk), you are letting [Feature Fit Risk](/tags/Feature-Risk) vary to take up the slack.

 So far, we've seen two kinds of estimate:  [Fill-The-Bucket](Fill-The-Bucket) and [Kitchen-Cabinet](Kitchen-Cabinet).
-Now, it's time to review a third - estimating [Journey Style](Journeys), and looking at how we can minimise [Feature Risk](/tags/Feature-Risk) within an available budget.
+Now, it's time to review a third - estimating [Journey Style](Journeys), and looking at how we can minimise [Feature Fit Risk](/tags/Feature-Risk) within an available budget.